aiven/aiven-docs/docs/platform/howto/byoc/manage-byoc-service.md

 ### Migrate to public BYOC

-To migrate a service to a custom cloud in the public deployment mode, [change a cloud provider and a cloud region](/docs/platform/howto/migrate-services-cloud-region) to point to your custom cloud.
+To migrate a service to a custom cloud in the public deployment model, [change a cloud provider and a cloud region](/docs/platform/howto/migrate-services-cloud-region) to point to your custom cloud.

 ### Migrate private BYOC

-Migrating a service to a custom cloud in the private deployment mode requires network reconfiguration.
-Contact your account team for further guidance.
+Migrating a service to a custom cloud in the private deployment model requires network reconfiguration.
+Services are never exposed to the internet, and correct private communication must be established.
+Contact your account team for private migration guidance.

 ## Related pages